How to Use InPrivate Browsing in Microsoft Edge

 Then, press the keyboard shortcut to open an InPrivate browser window (Ctrl+Shift+N).

-Another way to open the InPrivate browsing window is to select and hold (right-click) the Microsoft Edge logo in the taskbar and choose “New InPrivate window.”
+You can also open an InPrivate window by right-clicking the Microsoft Edge logo in your taskbar and selecting “New InPrivate window.”

-Alternatively, click the Start menu and select “All apps” button.
-On the All apps list, right-click on the Microsoft Edge icon and then “New InPrivate window.”
+Alternatively, click the Start menu, then select “All apps.”
+On the All apps list, right-click on the Microsoft Edge icon and then choose “New InPrivate window.”

 Open InPrivate Browsing Window in Microsoft Edge using Shortcut or Command